Abai (opera)

-Abai (Абай) is an opera in two acts, created by Latif Khamidi and Akhmet Zhubanov, on a libretto of Mukhtar Auezov, inspired by a slice of the life of the poet Abai Qunanbaiuli (1845–1904).
+Abai (Абай) is an opera in two acts, created by Akhmet Zhubanov and Latif Khamidi, on a libretto of Mukhtar Auezov, inspired by a slice of the life of the poet Abai Qunanbaiuli (1845–1904).

 Created on December 24, 1944, at the Kazakh Abai Opera and Ballet Theater during the year preceding the centenary of Qunanbaiuli's birth, it is considered one of "the most beautiful operas written in Kazakh language".

 History

 For the premiere, the distribution, upon direction of Jandarbekov, included Rishat Abdulin (as Abai), Kulyash Baisseitova (as Ajar) and Anuarbek Umbetbayev (as Aidar).

-The opera has been performed in Moscow in 1958, in Berlin and Dresden in 1986 and in Paris at the Théâtre des Champs-Élysées on October 26, 2014.
+The opera has been performed in Moscow in 1958 and 2024, in Berlin and Dresden in 1986, in Paris at the Théâtre des Champs-Élysées on October 26, 2014, in Genoa at the Teatro Carlo Felice on November 8, 2018, and in Tashkent at the Alisher Navoi State Academic Bolshoi Theatre on July 10, 2019.

-The opera is part of the repertoire of the Astana opera and Kazakh Abai Opera and Ballet Theater.
+The opera is part of the repertoire of the Astana Opera and Abai Kazakh National Opera and Ballet Theatre.

 Scenario

 Abai helps Aidar, one of his disciples, and his fiancé, Ajar, to overcome the obstacles to their wedding, but a rival poisons the young man.